Morning Joe: Chris Matthews "messed around" comments

-On January 9, 2008, the morning after Hillary Clinton's surprise victory in the New Hampshire Democratic presidential primary, Matthews appeared on the show and said of Clinton, "I'll be brutal, the reason she's a U.S. senator, the reason she's a candidate for president, the reason she may be a front-runner is her husband messed around.
+On January 9, 2008, the morning after Hillary Clinton's surprise victory in the New Hampshire Democratic presidential primary, Matthews appeared on the show and said of Clinton, "I'll be brutal.
+The reason she's a U.S. senator, the reason she's a candidate for president, the reason she may be a front-runner is her husband messed around.
 That's how she got to be senator from New York.
 We keep forgetting it.
 She didn't win there on her merit."

 The comments, widely reacted to as sexist and unfair, were criticized by such diverse media figures as Bill O'Reilly, Joy Behar, and Gloria Steinem.
 They also led to protests outside NBC's Washington, D.C. studios, as well as a joint letter of complaint to NBC from the National Organization for Women, Feminist Majority, and the National Women's Political Caucus.
-Matthews apologized for the comments on the January 17, 2008, edition of his own MSNBC program, Hardball.
+Matthews apologized for the comments on the January 17, 2008, edition of his program, Hardball with Chris Matthews.

 Institution of a seven-second delay

 On November 10, 2008, Scarborough read the word "fuck" on air while reading from a story about then-President-elect Obama's incoming Chief of Staff, Rahm Emanuel.
 Once he realized his mistake, Scarborough repeatedly apologized for his slip of the tongue, and explained that he had meant to say "the F word" instead.
-The next day, MSNBC instituted a seven-second delay for Morning Joe.
+The next day, the network instituted a seven-second delay for Morning Joe.

 In another incident on June 29, 2011, then Time editor-at-large Mark Halperin commented that the president came off as "kind of a dick" during the previous day's press conference.
 The word aired uncensored, despite the seven-second delay, when a producer failed to press the button that would have "bleeped" it.
 Halperin issued an on-air apology immediately following a commercial break.
-The White House subsequently complained to MSNBC about Halperin's remarks, and on June 30, 2011, Halperin was temporarily suspended from appearing on MSNBC for "slurring" the President.
+The White House subsequently complained about Halperin's remarks, and on June 30, 2011, Halperin was temporarily suspended for "slurring" the president.
 He returned as a guest a couple of weeks later.